 The show itself is 3-D and it introduces several bugs in a fun and humorous way.
 There are also several special effects used throughout the show that make it engaging for kids the entire time.
 Keep in mind there are some parts of the show that could be scary for younger toddlers.
-My son wasn’t a fan of the “big bad bug” at the end, but he made it through the whole show.
 If your child gets scared, you can easily exit during the show.

 Meet the Characters at Animal Kingdom

 Wandering what characters are at Animal Kingdom?
 There are several character meet and greets throughout Animal Kingdom.
 The most popular characters at Animal Kingdom are Mickey and Minnie, who you can meet at the Adventurers Outpost in Discovery Island.
 While many of the best Animal Kingdom FastPass rides are geared toward taller visitors, you can skip the line here with a Lightning Lane and it’s great if you’re looking for Animal Kingdom attractions for toddlers.

 Additional characters to meet at Animal Kingdom have included Pocahantas, Russell and Dug and Timon and Rafiki in the past.
 You can also find characters at Dinoland as part of Donald’s Dino Bash or can catch Kevin from Up! roaming the streets of Animal Kingdom.

-If you’re looking for character dining at Animal Kingdom, the Tusker House Restaurant is a popular option.
-The Tusker House serves African and American food for breakfast lunch and dinner.
-Characters at the Tusker House Restaurant include Donald Duck, Daisy, Mickey and Goofy.
+If you’re looking for character dining at Animal Kingdom, the Tusker House Restaurant is such a fun option.
+The characters at Tusker House include Donald Duck, Daisy, Mickey and Goofy.
 They’re all dressed in safari gear and dance and sing through your meal.